carwyn/veillance/README.md

 ```

 For development purposes you can now configure your browser to use localhost
 on port 8080 as a HTTP proxy to test web page interception.
+Simply browse the
+web with the browser you've configured to use the proxy.

+***It's easier to use a different browser for capture to the one you are
+using to look at the visualization on port 3000 when developing.*** For example
+I use Chrome to view the visualization and Firefox to browse via the proxy.

 #### Snooping DNS Server